liang-wu-1985/DataLake_Ingestion_System/README.md

 The most critical function over Datalake system, it's resposible for ingesting data from landing zone, and store processed parquet data to storing zone.
 For better perfomance, I leveraged multiprocessing tech of Python, which helped programe fully utilized resource. be cafefull about setting numbers of processes, it should be according to the number of DPU.

+<B>SYNC_BUCKET_STORING_TO_USER_DAILY_JOB.PY</B>

+This function is reposible for copying data from bucket to another bucket for different users.

+<B>RUN_CRAWLER_JOB.PY</B>

+This a common function which is resposible for running data-discovery procedure, data is suppoesed to be catalog for post process.

+<B>OUTPUT_METADATA_DDL_WEEKLY_JOB.PY</B>

+A backup script using to backup list of processed files as well as meta data of tables (after data-discovery)

 Here is a diagram describing how this system works on AWS
 <img width="1030" src="https://github.com/liang-wu-1985/DataLake_Ingestion_System/blob/master/images/datalake-flow.png?raw=true">